 Leave your camera to its own devices and it will focus using the central focus point.
 While this will produce sharp images in many situations, for more creative photography it's better to take some control over the focus point.
 Your chosen subject won't always be in the centre of the frame, after all.

-So the first skill you need to master is how to get your camera to focus on exactly the point that you want to be sharp.
+So the first skill you need to master is how to get your camera to focus on exactly the point you want to be sharp.
 Your camera has a number of focus points spread across the frame – you can see them through the viewfinder – and these offer an excellent solution for focusing on off-centre subjects.
 You'll need to set your camera to its single-point autofocus mode, rather than the multiple or automatic selection.

 The exact procedure for selecting individual focus points (and the number available) varies according to your camera, but generally on Canon models you have to press the AF point selection button, then rotate the input dial or use the selector on the rear of the camera.
 Look through the viewfinder as you do so, and you'll see the active AF point (in red) move around the frame.